-This rule provides instruction on when notching is required in stamping operations based on subsequent operations.
+This article provides instruction on when notching is required in stamping operations based on subsequent operations.
 Whenever a part must be contoured, several operations are required.
 If a bend is required, the part must first be notched first.
 If the part was not notched first, the sheet metal would be far more likely to not pass quality inspection due to defects in the bending operation.

 To properly position the notch, pilot holes are recommended.
 These pilot holes may be either internal pilot holes or external.
 After the bending operation, an idle operation should generally be used to maintain die strength.
 After the idle operation, the part may be separated from the strip.

 (a) While designing a product which will utilize sheet metal…

 (b) If bending is required in such a way that the part is wiped across a form

 (a) A notch operation must be performed prior to any wipe forming or bending operations.

 (b) Notching may require separate workstations.